Therapy For Anxiety Rooted in Trauma & Attachment Wounds

 Your mind rarely stops.

-At work, you’re the responsible one.
 People think you thrive under pressure.
-Inside, you’re battling imposter syndrome, internal pressure to be perfect, overanalyzing every email, every conversation, every situation, praying no one realizes you’re just winging it.
+Inside, you’re battling imposter syndrome, internal pressure to be perfect and please others, overanalyzing every email, every conversation, every situation, praying no one realizes you’re just winging it.

 You keep telling yourself to just push through.
 But deep down, you’re wondering: What’s the cost of keeping it all together?